soemyatmin/talent-tree-unity/README.md

 # MultiTalentTree

-A simple telent tree function to reuse in any project.
+A simple talent tree function to reuse in any project.
 Ready to connect with database.

-This project in using Unity version 2019.4.0f1 screen ratio => 9:16
+This project is using Unity version 2019.4.0f1 screen ratio => 9:16

 I used Unity UI Extensions for UILineRenderer Component.